Holistic Physiotherapy for Women

 Most women landing here are seeking guidance around pain, pregnancy or postpartum, or to improve their movement or exercise.
 If any or all of those describe you, I invite you to explore the site’s writings and content so you can ascertain if I’m the clinician for you.

 I see you, feeling uncertain about an aspect of your physical health or movement and beginning to explore what options you have for care in your area.
-Read on to see whether this practice and my style of treatment resonates.
+Read on to see whether this practice and my treatment style resonates.

 Initial 1:1 sessions are designed with the long-term, holistic lens at the forefront.
 This means there’s lots of time for you to share your story, and I’ll always have plenty of questions to deepen my understanding of you, what’s bothering you most, and what outcomes mean the most to you.

 Movement therapy, education and empowerment are the main features in my treatment approach.
-I do hands-on care where it’s clinically indicated, generally in brand new injuries and with pre/postnatal clients, but most of my work with clients lies in the aforementioned areas, as this is where true, long-term change lies.
+I do hands-on care where it’s clinically indicated, generally in brand new injuries and with prenatal and postnatal clients, but most of my work with clients lies in the aforementioned areas, as this is where true, long-term change lies.
 This is particularly the case for recurring and persistent pain presentations.

 You can expect a holistic approach, lots of conversation, and no rush or pressure that can be imposed by traditional physiotherapy clinics.